cosmos/interchain-security/docs/quality_assurance.md

 | ICS-20 channel creation | `TODO` (ibc-go team) | `??` | `??` | `TODO` | `NA` |
 | ICS-20 transfer | `TODO` (ibc-go team) | `??` | `??` | `TODO` | `NA` |

-> @AdityaSripal Is there something else that we should check for?

 ## Integration with Cosmos SDK

 A prerequisite of the code review is to open a PR with all the [SDK changes](https://github.com/cosmos/cosmos-sdk/tree/interchain-security-rebase) needed by Interchain Security.